8 Hours in Punta Delgada, Azores, Portugal

 Eat a Traditional Portuguese Pastry

 You haven’t been in Portugal unless you eat the traditional custard dessert called Pasteis de Nata.
 A creamy center tart cradles inside a flaky puff pastry.
+Walk the streets of Punta Delgada.
 We found a delicious pair of them just up the street from the Tourism Office at Tabacaria Açoreana.
-This tiny place spilled into the street with cafe tables.
+This tiny place spilled into the street with café tables.
 In the back, books and newspapers announced the latest events, and a clean bathroom was a welcome find.

 If you still have time and legs left, journey up to the large gardens, Jardim Botânico José do Canto, or simply the one near the coffee shop, Jardim Padre Sena Freitas.
 We found free wifi there and an ongoing theatrical performance of teenagers flirting with teenagers.
 It seems teenage flirting doesn’t differ much by country!